“I wanted to learn how to start something up that

 This gift is simple because you can control the transfer of these assets at your passing without changing your will or living trust.
 All you need to do is request (and complete) a new beneficiary designation form from your plan administrator.

 For U.S. supporters, a gift of retirement assets has the added advantage of being among the most tax-wise ways to make an estate gift.
 This is because your retirement assets, if left to individuals (other than a spouse), will be subject to income tax in addition to any applicable estate tax.
-With a gift to a non-profit organization such as the Adler School, 100 percent of the funds are available for its charitable purposes.
-If you want to remember us in your estate plan, it is often better to leave other types of assets – cash, securities, real estate – to your heirs and give the more heavily taxed retirement asset to the Adler School.
+With a gift to a non-profit organization such as Adler University, 100 percent of the funds are available for its charitable purposes.
+If you want to remember us in your estate plan, it is often better to leave other types of assets – cash, securities, real estate – to your heirs and give the more heavily taxed retirement asset to Adler University.

 Other Assets (applicable only to U.S. supporters)